Katherine Rundell: Career

 Rundell's fifth novel, The Good Thieves, tells the story of a girl named Vita who travels from England to New York with her mother to look after her grieving grandfather.

-She was elected a Fellow of the Royal Society of Literature in 2020.
+Rundell was elected a Fellow of the Royal Society of Literature (FRSL) in 2020.

 In 2022, she published Super-Infinite: The Transformations of John Donne, which won the 2022 Baillie Gifford Prize and was praised by Claire Tomalin and Andrew Motion, among others.
 What distinguishes Rundell's biography and makes it worth reading is, according to Professor of English Literature Joe Moshenska in Literary Review, that she is above all a writer, well-versed in the art of prose: "Rather than telling us why Donne is worth reading and absorbing into one’s way of thinking, her writing shows us."

 As reported by The Guardian, "She is giving the Baillie Gifford prize money to charity: to Blue Ventures, an ocean-based conservation organisation, and also to a refugee charity.
 The reason?
 'No man is an island,' she says, citing that most famous of all Donne lines."

-Rundell's latest release, fantasy adventure Impossible Creatures, was awarded the British Book Award Children's Fiction Book of the Year and best book in England.
+In 2023, Rundell published fantasy adventure Impossible Creatures, which was awarded the British Book Award Children's Fiction Book of the Year and best book in England.
 In February 2024, it was confirmed that the Impossible Creatures series will include five books in total.
+The second book in the series, The Poisoned King, was released in 2025.
 In October 2025, Walt Disney Studios acquired the rights to adapt Impossible Creatures into a live-action film series to be produced by Walt Disney Pictures.